 Head of state

 Chief public representative of a nation with duties granted by a Constitution.
-As Canada is a constitutional monarchy, the head of state is Her Majesty Queen Elizabeth II, Queen of Canada, represented in Alberta by the Lieutenant Governor.
+As Canada is a constitutional monarchy, the head of state is His Majesty, King Charles III, King of Canada, represented in Alberta by the Lieutenant Governor.
 The role of the head of state in Canada includes ceremonial, social and constitutional duties.

 An amendment at second or third reading of a Bill that, if passed, results in the Bill not proceeding any further.